 Listen to Your Body

 Your body has the most amazing ability to tell you what it needs.
 Your body tells you how much to sleep and try as you might to restrict sleep even with the help of stimulants, eventually your body’s biological needs overpower your will and sleep happens.
-In the same way if you try to deny yourself carbs (or any other food) when your body is asking for it, eventually you will fail and almost certainly end up bingeing on carbs.
+In the same way if you try to deny yourself carbohydrates (or any other food) when your body is asking for it, eventually you will fail and almost certainly end up bingeing on carbs.

 If you’re used to the dieting-bingeing-dieting cycle then listening to your body might be something you haven’t done since you were a kid.
 Intuitive eating focuses around really paying attention to what and how much your physical body is asking for.